restify/node-restify/docs/api/server.md

 serializer, while a request with `accept: text/plain` will trigger the `toString()` serializer.

-Note that the signature is identical for all error events emitted.
-The listener is invoked with the following signature:
+Note that the function signature for the error listener is identical for all emitted error events.
+The signature is as follows:

 ```js
 function(req, res, err, callback) { }